 Salt River Community Children's Foundation Board Appointment - Council appointed Community members, Elayne Lucero and Pila Mendoza, to fill the expired terms on this board.
 They will each serve a 3 year term.
 12% Gaming IGA's and Resolutions- Council approved a resolution that approves the resolutions and intergovernmental agreements with certain Arizona cities and towns.
 Resolution for Exclusion - Council approved a resolution to exclude non-member, Brian Vincent Landfear from the territory and boundaries of the SRPMIC.
 Community ID's - An overview of SRPMIC Tribal ID's was presented for Council information.
 Housing Update - A housing update and new projects were presented.
 Also, the housing survey format and delivery, transitional housing, emergency housing, and new subdivisions was presented for Council approval or direction.
 Amendment to §1-503 Civil Violation of Executive Orders - A proposed ordinance was presented to enact an amended civil ordinance to Chapter 1, General Provisions and Enterprises, Divisions, and Boards, Article V, Local Emergencies and Disasters, to make Local Emergency Declarations and Major Disaster Declaration Enforceable and to Increase Penalties.
 Council approved the proposed amendments to the ordinance.
 Ordinance of Council Appeals Process - A proposed ordinance to establish an Appeals Process for Appeals before the Council was presented.
 Council approved an ordinance to provide for an Article VI, Chapter I Memorializing the Council Process when hearing formal appeals of certain matter by law are required to be heard by the Council.
 COVID-19 Update-The Community Manager provided an overview of the current Community COVID-19 situation and testing results for the week.
-It was reported that the FDA approved the booster shots for Moderna, Johnson & Johnson, and mix and match use of the vaccines Administrative Reports: The Office of Congressional & Legislative Affairs gave a brief report on changes in the Arizona House and Senate due to members vacating their seats to join the Governor's race next year.
+It was reported that the FDA approved the booster shots for Moderna, Johnson & Johnson, and mix and match use of the vaccines.
+Administrative Reports: The Office of Congressional & Legislative Affairs gave a brief report on changes in the Arizona House and Senate due to members vacating their seats to join the Governor's race next year.
 Also, announced was the very first virtual Tribal Leaders Summit on November 15-16, 2021.
-SRPD reported on the major incidents for the week of October The item will then be presented in a regular session for Council action.
-Executive Work Session Items: Board Process, Procurement Policy, Gaming Board Update, GHA Update, public grievance.
-October 27, 2021 - Skype Council Meeting Items:
+SRPD reported on the major incidents for the week of October 13-19, 2021.
+President Harvier reported that he did the welcome at the Annual Veterans Hall of Fame Ceremony held at TSR.
+He announced he would attend the Tribal Summit at U of A. Executive Session Items: Gaming Update, Primate Lease, Memo on Comity, SRPD, Board Application Review (Election), Office of General Counsel Legal Matters.
+October 21, 2021 - Skype Council Work Session Items: